Salzwedel: Transport

 Salzwedel station is on the Stendal–Uelzen railway, part of the America Line (Amerikalinie), which was restored in the 1990s linking Berlin and Bremen.
 The line connects Stendal and Uelzen.
 Other stations are in Wittenberge near Arendsee and in Oebisfelde.

+The train station ist also a waypoint on the cycling route Eurovelo EV13 Iron Curtain Trail that runs through the town.